ShubhamVerma1811/vscode-react-outline/README.md

 ## Screenshot

-Here are the screenshots of with and without the extension:
+Here is the screenshot with the extension enabled.

 ![With the extension](./public/assets/with.png)